KCB Bank Kenya Limited

 KCB Bank Kenya Limited is a financial services provider headquartered in Nairobi, Kenya.
 It is licensed as a commercial bank, by the Central Bank of Kenya, the national banking regulator.
 The bank has also been running an agency banking model.

 Overview

 As of December 2015, KCB Bank Kenya was the largest commercial bank in Kenya, with assets of more than US$3.681 billion (KES:366 billion) and US$2.776 billion (KES:276 billion) in customer deposits.
-In August 2021, the bank recorded a customer deposit growth to USD$5.47 billion (KES:601.7 billion) and had an asset base value of USD$7.09 billion (KES:7.09 billion).
+In August 2021, the bank recorded a customer deposit growth to USD5.47 billion (KES:601.7 billion) and had an asset base value of USD7.09 billion (KES:7.09 billion).
 During that time, it had 201 branches, 397 ATMs, and registered 15,273 agents and merchant outlets spread across Kenya.

 History

 KCB Bank Kenya began in July 1896 when its parent company, KCB Group, was formed as a branch of the National Bank of India in Mombasa.
 In 1958, Grindlays Bank merged with the National Bank of India to form the National and Grindlays Bank.
 Upon independence, the government of Kenya acquired 60% shareholding in National & Grindlays Bank.
 In 1970, the government took full control of the bank and renamed it to Kenya Commercial Bank Group.

 KCB Bank Kenya, as it is now known, was incorporated in 2015 as a result of the corporate restructure of Kenya Commercial Bank Group (KCB Group).
 Prior to 2015, KCB Group was both a licensed bank and a holding company for its subsidiaries.
 This was in compliance with the Kenya Finance Act No.57 of 2012.
 KCB Group Limited announced, in April 2015, its intention to incorporate a new wholly owned subsidiary, KCB Bank Kenya Limited, to which it would transfer its Kenyan banking business, assets and liabilities.
 The re-organisation converted KCB Group Limited into a non-trading holding company that owns both banking and non-banking subsidiary companies.

 In 2016, KCB Group PLC was registered as a non-operating holding company to manage and oversee all KCB regional units in Kenya, Tanzania, South Sudan, Uganda, Rwanda, Burundi and Ethiopia.
 In 2019, KCB Group PLC acquired National Bank of Kenya.